Bangka - North Sulawesi

 Tanjung Toto - [4]

-Again lots of marine life like Trevallies, Scorpionfishes and Moray Eels, just to name a few.
+Again lots of marine life like Trevally, Scorpionfish and Moray eels, just to name a few.
 Just circle around the pinnacles and you can find amazing stuff.

 Batu Gosoh - [5]

-Other dive sites around Bangka Island are Batu Kapal, the Airplane Wreck and, next to the Bangka resort house reef, Tanjung Usi.
+Other great dive sites around Bangka Island are no. 6: Batu Kapal, no. 7: the Airplane Wreck and, next to the Bangka resort house reef, no. 8: Tanjung Usi.

 Tanjung Arus - [9]

-This is the most northern part of the island (45 minute by boat from the resort) and may be an advanced
+This is the most northern part of the island - 30 to 45 minutes by boat from one of the resorts.
+Tanjung Arus - Cape Current - hence the name can be prone to strong currents and therefore can be an advanced site.

-The site, with a variety of soft and hard Corals that drops off to 30m and more, has an amazing cave.
+Tanjung Arus, with a variety of soft and hard Corals that drops off to 30m and more, has an amazing cave.
+Small fish like the Leaf-scorpion fish, and bigger animals like Napoleon wrasse, Bumphead parrotfish, Tunas even Sharks are regular visitors here.

 Talise Pinnacle - [10]